mcneel/developer.rhino3d.com/content/en/guides/rhinopython/primer-101/8-geometry/index.md

 ## Next Steps

-Congratulations, you have made it through the [Python 101 Primer](/guides/rhinopython/primer-101).
+Congratulations, you have made it through the [Rhino.Python 101 Primer](/guides/rhinopython/primer-101).